-Andrew is an international expert in academic and industry engagements and understandings of reconciliation.
-He has written over 130 publications, obtained 14 nationally competitive research grants, and regularly provides advice to industry, community, and governments.
+Andrew is an international expert in academic, industry, and community engagements and understandings of reconciliation.
+He has written over 150 publications, including nine books, obtained many research and industry grants, and regularly provides expert advice to industry, community, corporates, universities, governments, NGOs, and non-for-profits.

 National reconciliation centre to help lead national systemic change